ixboy/micro-reddit/README.md

 > Note: as discussed below, downloading the source code without `git` is possible.

-Once Ruby and the Gem rails are installed, get a copy of this project by:
+Once Ruby and Gem rails are installed, get a copy of this project by:
 - Cloning the repository using `git`
   * `git clone https://github.com/ixboy/micro-reddit.git`

 - Downloading a zip with the source code
   * Click [here](https://github.com/ixboy/micro-reddit/archive/development.zip)
   * Once  downloaded, extract it in a place with easy access to a terminal